maryna-b/maryna-b/README.md

 ⬇️⬇️⬇️

-💼 I’m looking for ML Engineer, AI Engineer and NLP Engineer roles.
+💼 I’m looking for AI/ML Engineer or NLP Engineer roles.

 🌎 I’m open to remote roles.